 What’s the coolest thing you’ve seen or experienced on the job?

 Canada!
-Because of my previous jobs, I travelled all over Canada and got to see parts of the country I probably wouldn’t have had the opportunity to see otherwise.
+Because of my previous jobs, I traveled all over Canada and got to see parts of the country I probably wouldn’t have had the opportunity to see otherwise.

 What’s been your most rewarding career accomplishment thus far?